 On receipt of the application the staff of the Authority will process the application.
-This will include a review of the application form and supporting documents, and, if appropriate, discussion with other regulatory bodies.
+This will include a review of the application form and supporting documents such as the business plan and financial projections, and, if appropriate, discussion with other regulatory bodies.

 The assessment process for applicants involves a thorough evaluation to ensure the Authority’s fitness and propriety criteria, including integrity, competence and financial standing, are met.
+Further details are provided within the Insurance Authorisation Guidance.
 Individuals that are intended to hold Controlled Functions, and who must therefore have their fitness and propriety assessed, will need to submit the appropriate F&P forms.
 Details of the Controlled Functions and which form is required may be found in Regulatory Guidance – Fitness and Propriety.
+This guidance is supported by the Training and Competency Framework.
 The F&P forms are available here.

 It should be noted that the onus is on the applicant and relevant persons connected with the applicant to satisfy the Authority that they are fit and proper, not on the Authority to prove that they are not.

-On completion of all enquiries the staff will make a recommendation as to whether an authorisation should be granted and detailing any conditions that it may be appropriate to attach to the authorisation.
+On completion of all enquiries the processing staff will make a recommendation as to whether an authorisation should be granted and detailing any conditions or requirements that it may be appropriate to attach to the authorisation.

-Some applications are considered by the Board of the Authority, and others are considered by senior authority staff (for this purpose referred to as “decision making bodies”).
-The applicant will be notified of the recommendation by letter and will also receive a copy of the paper supplied by staff to the appropriate decision making body.
-Where a recommendation is for an authorisation to be granted, the applicant will not be invited to attend.
-However, where a recommendation is for an authorisation to be refused, the applicant will be invited to attend the decision making meeting , and the decision making body in this situation will be the Board of the Authority.
-It is the applicant’s choice whether it wishes to attend the meeting.
+Authorisation applications are considered by senior Authority staff (for this purpose referred to as “the decision making body”).
+The applicant will be notified of the recommendation in writing and will also receive a copy of the paper supplied by staff to the decision making body.
+Where a recommendation is for an authorisation to be granted, the applicant will not be invited to attend or make written representations.
+However, where a recommendation is for an authorisation to be refused, the applicant will be invited to make any representations it wishes in writing to the decision making body.

 The staff recommendation is purely that.
-The decision to grant or approve an authorisation is made by the decision making board, which may accept, or reject, the recommendation of the staff.
+The decision to approve an authorisation is made by the decision making body, which may accept, or reject, the recommendation of the processing staff.